estimate

 whichsig = EstMdl.SeriesNames(betaresults.PValue < 0.05)

-whichsig = 1x6 string
+whichsig = 1×6 string

 "GDP" "COE" "HOANBS" "FEDFUNDS" "PCEC" "GPDI"

-appear to have a significant recessions effect.
+All series except GDPDEF appear to have a significant recessions effect.

 Input Arguments

-VEC model containing unknown parameter values, specified as a vecm
+VEC model containing unknown parameter values, specified as a vecm model object returned by vecm.

--valued elements in properties indicate unknown, estimable parameters.
+NaN-valued elements in properties indicate unknown, estimable parameters.
 Specified elements indicate equality constraints on parameters in model estimation.
-The innovations covariance matrix Mdl.Covariance
+The innovations covariance matrix Mdl.Covariance cannot contain a mix of NaN values and real numbers; you must fully specify the covariance or it must be completely unknown (NaN(Mdl.NumSeries)).

-Observed multivariate response series to which estimate
+Observed multivariate response series to which estimate fits the

-model, specified as a numobs
+model, specified as a numobs-by-numseries numeric

 matrix.

-is the sample size. numseries
+numobs is the sample size. numseries is the

-number of response variables (Mdl.NumSeries
+number of response variables (Mdl.NumSeries).

 Rows correspond to observations, and the last row contains the latest observation.